tommyrharper/rareskills-work/week1/README.md

 ### Assumptions

+- I have followed a very simple linear model where `token_price = total_supply`
+- I have the same purchasing and selling curve.
+- I have made the trading pair eth/the token.
 - I haven't allowed any kind of contract owner or entity to access the reserve funds.
   - The funds are simply locked until they are redeemed by burning purchased tokens.

+### Could have implemented

+- It is generally better to accept a `_to` address in the `purchase` and `sell` functions.
+  - This allows the user to specify the address that the tokens are sent to.
+  - This is a better UX as it allows the user to specify the address that they want to receive the tokens.
+    - I haven't done this just for simplicities sake.

 ## TODO